smartdevicelink/sdl_core_guides/docs/Getting Started/index.md

 ./start.sh
 ```

-If, for some reason you get a linking error when running Core, you might need to run the following command:
+If you get a linking error when running Core, the following command may be needed to resolve it:

 ```
 sudo ldconfig